dharmatejap/MyRaspberryPi/README.md

 # MyRaspberryPi
-All projects using my raspberry pi\
+All projects using my raspberry pi
-test